 Unsurprisingly, the highest-ranked Mamluks often came from the ranks of the young slaves who were bought by the Sultan himself.
 These young teenagers referred to as the kuttub students were enrolled at the special tabaqah schools for proper education, etiquette, and religious indoctrination.

-By the end of the schooling, the candidates were offered uniforms, horses, weapons, armors, and even a certificate.
+By the end of the schooling, the candidates were offered uniforms, horses, weapons, armor, and even a certificate.
 And on reaching adulthood, many of these young men were ‘freed’ and recruited as the Sultan’s own Mamluks, known as the mushtarawat or jublan (which alludes to their youth).

-Simply put, the disciplined schooling and the strenuous training rather enhanced the esprit de corps of these Mamluks, who were designated as the loyal and the almost officer-like units of the medieval Egyptian army.
+Simply put, the disciplined schooling and the strenuous training rather enhanced the esprit de corps of these Mamluks, who were designated as the loyal and almost officer-like units of the medieval Egyptian army.
 The khassakiyah (or khassaki) were the elites even within the Sultan’s Mamluks, and they were chosen as the heavily-armored bodyguards and the cracks units (sometimes also selected for political duties).

 Interestingly enough, these young Mamluks of the present Sultan were also rivaled by the mushtakhdamun, the Mamluks of the previous Sultans.
 To that end, while most of the Sultan’s Mamluks were offered the choicest iqtas (lands or estates), the elite soldiers were demoted (by the next ruler) on the death of their patron, which created a non-hereditary system wherein the Mamluks could only be loyal to the present Sultan.